kern/jason/README.md

 ## Solution ##

-Use YAML and ERb to make the simplest thing that could possibly work.
+Use YAML and Ember to make the simplest thing that could possibly work.

 ## Installation ##

-Without bundler:

     gem install jason

-With bundler:

-    gem 'jason'

 ## Usage ##

-You write jason templates in plain YAML and ERb.
+You write jason templates in plain YAML and Ember.
 Jason will take care of the (ultra-simple) conversion to JSON.
+You can use the Ember shorthand syntax, leave off the `end` of blocks, and use natural indentation, since Ember will automatically unindent blocks for you.

+    Jason.render('foo: bar') # => '{"foo":"bar"}'

+    Jason.render(<<-EOS
+    test:
+      % if true
+        - foo
+      - bar
+    EOS
-    Jason.render("foo: bar") # => '{"foo": "bar"}'
+    ) # => '{"test":["foo","bar"]}'

 That's it.